Marks & Spencer: Financial decline

-M&S's profits peaked in the financial year 1997/1998.
+M&S's profits peaked in the financial year 1997–1998.
 At the time it was seen as a continuing success story, but with hindsight it is considered that during Sir Richard Greenbury's tenure as head of the company, profit margins were pushed to untenable levels, and the loyalty of its customers was seriously eroded.
-Another factor was the company's refusal (until 2001) to accept any credit cards except for its own chargecard.
+Another factor was the company's refusal until 2001 to accept any credit cards except its own chargecard.
 These factors combined to send M&S into a sudden slump: its profits fell from more than a billion pounds in 1997 and 1998, to £145 million in the year ended 31 March 2001.

 In 2002, with changes in its business focus such as accepting credit cards, the introduction of the "Per Una" clothing range designed by George Davies, and a redesign of its underlying business model, profits recovered somewhat.
 In 2004, M&S was in the throes of an attempted takeover by Arcadia Group and BHS boss, Philip Green.
 On 12 July a recovery plan was announced which would involve selling off its financial services business M&S Money to HSBC Bank, buying control of the Per Una range, closing the Gateshead Lifestore and stopping the expansion of its Simply Food line of shops.
 Philip Green withdrew his takeover bid after failing to get sufficient backing from shareholders.

 In February 2007, M&S announced the opening of the world's largest M&S shop outside the UK at Dubai Festival City.
 On 2 October 2008, M&S opened its first mainland China shop which is in Shanghai.
 Problems with the supply chain for the first few months of opening led Stuart Rose, M&S chairman, to describe failures in "basic shopkeeping".